aurelia/aurelia.github.io-old/docs/api/templating/index.md

 #### Properties

+* `cache: any` - No description available.
+* `cacheSize: number` - No description available.
+* `instructions: Object` - No description available.
-* `isCaching: any` - Indicates whether this factory is currently using caching.
+* `isCaching: boolean` - Indicates whether this factory is currently using caching.
+* `part: any` - No description available.
+* `resources: ViewResources` - No description available.
+* `surrogateInstruction: any` - No description available.
+* `template: DocumentFragment` - No description available.

 #### Methods